DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 ## Does It Have Suspension?

 Nope.
 One's knees are one's suspension.
-You might also get the slightest bit of shock absorption from your tyre and saddle.
+You might get the slightest bit of shock absorption from your tyre and saddle, but that is the extent of it.
+On unicycles designed for off-road situations (often dubbed municycles, short for mountain unicycle), thicker tyres are often present partly for this purpose.

+Typical suspension proves more of a pain than a gain.
+To implement it in the forks means that it saps energy as one rides and allows the wheel to move upward relative to the frame and pedals when hitting a bump, which is not ideal.
+That isn't to mention the inherent disconnect between rider, wheel, and ground, causing difficulty balancing and inhibiting the ability to make micro adjustments.
+There is also a lot of force involved when unicycling, so any suspension would have to be extremely well engineered.

+A few experimental folks have tried, but the consensus at large is that suspension on a unicycle does more harm than good.

 ## Do You Ever Fall Off?